 HCT secured generous grants from Historic England and the Country Houses Foundation for initial urgent repairs to belfry, spire and stonework, competed in 2015.
 Just as important, but unseen, we completely renewed the drains as the site had become waterlogged.
 A fundraising campaign has been launched towards the completion of the restoration.

 The stained glass in the chapel was designed and made by the Birmingham firm Hardman & Co.
 It was reputedly a fine set of glass but was lost to vandalism.
 When Historic Chapels Trust took on the chapel the windows were all blocked up.
 A search for suitable replacement glazing is now in hand.

 Can you help us with finding glass for the windows?
 We hope to give a home here to stained glass which is homeless or at risk when its host building is demolished or altered.
 If you know of such glass please let us know.

 The richly decorated hammer-beam roof and gilded angels are being damaged because of the state of the roof, so we now need to do a full repair.

 We have already raised over £140,000 towards the work but still have at least a further £45,000 to raise.
 More than 20 generous individuals have already supported the Saving the Angels phase, please do join them and help us to raise the money we need to begin this vital phase.
-You can donate by sending us a cheque (please do Gift Aid you donation to increase its value to us, at no cost to you), or you can donate online by following this link.
+You can donate by sending us a cheque (please do Gift Aid your donation to increase its value to us, at no cost to you).

 The chapel is available for pre-arranged group visits but cannot be hired for events.